 Your ancestors should be more than a name and two dates!

 I grew up in an age when a kid's favorite activity was to sit in the back of a room full of relatives, listening to them recanting their life experiences.
 Their stories were funny and interesting and made me appreciate what my relatives had endured so that I could be who I am.
 Later in life, faced with a difficult problem, recalling their stories brings me comfort and encouragement to overcome a life obstacle.
 Knowing their personal stories gives me the feeling that they are standing with me, helping me to navigate my life course.
 I never feel alone.
-With today's lifestyle, the chances of sitting in a room full of relatives listening to their stories are slim to none.
+With today's lifestyle, the chances of young people sitting in a room full of relatives listening to their stories are slim to none.

 Many of us spend hour upon hour creating the genealogy of our families, culminating in a written or USB record to pass down to future generations.
 Unfortunately, in my experience, this information rarely survives.
 I don't doubt that family members try to keep the results of our hard work safe, but crap happens!
 Written documents and USB devices get lost, destroyed, misplaced, and sometimes thrown in the garbage.
 I have a friend in the estate sale business that says not a week goes by that she sees photos, letters, and family tree records carted off to the landfill.